dimitri/pgcopydb/docs/features.rst

 --------------------------------------------

-First aspect is that for ``pg_dump`` and ``pg_restore`` to implement concurrency they need to write to an intermediate file first.
+First aspect is that for ``pg_dump`` and ``pg_restore`` to implement concurrency, they need to write to an intermediate file first.

 The `docs for pg_dump`__ say the following about the ``--jobs`` parameter: